 Top Introductory Foresight Books – A Starter List

 Below are our current most-recommended reads for foresight practitioners near the beginnings of their careers, or seeking to renew them.
+A much longer list of professional foresight books follows on the next page.
 Did we miss any of your favorites?
 Let us know.
 If you will be skimming any of these excellent books in coming weeks, you may benefit from our active reading tips in Chapter 10 (Methods).
 Enjoy!

 - Bold, Diamandis & Kotler (2015) A global, acceleration-aware, innovation and entrepreneurial approach to foresight.
 Great for visioning, goalsetting, and motivation.

 - Learning from the Future: Competitive Foresight Scenarios, Fahey & Randall (1998) Still the best guide to using scenarios to reduce uncertainty, find opportunities and manage risk.
 An inspiring blend of managing the unpredictable (evo) and uncovering the predictable (devo).

 - Future Savvy: Quality in Foresight, Adam Gordon (2008) Good intro to trend identification, forecasting.
 Also very helpful for recognizing and mitigating bias.